jonaselreweny/k8s-training/neo4j-setup/readme.md

     helm search repo neo4j
     ```

-## Steps to Deploy Neo4j with Load Balancer
+## Steps to Deploy Load Balancer with Persistent External IP
+To avoid changing IP addresses after the load balancer pod restarts, we will create a load balancer service with a persistent external IP for Neo4j.

 1. Create a load balancer service with persistent external IP for Neo4j:
     ```bash